far-horizons-ou/policies/privacy/index.md

 When you browse our marketing pages or applications, your browser automatically shares certain information such as which operating system and browser version you are using.
 We track that information, along with the pages you are visiting, page load timing, and which website referred you for statistical purposes like conversion rates and to test new designs.
 We sometimes track specific link clicks to help inform some design decisions.
 These web analytics data are tied to your IP address and user account if applicable and you are signed into our Services.
 We blind all of these individual identifiers after 30 days.

-Historically — including within the last 12 months — we have used third-party web analytics software.
-We no longer do for our actively sold and developed products and their marketing sites (Basecamp and HEY).
-We are in the process of removing third party web analytics software from our other products and web properties.

 ### Cookies and Do Not Track

 We do use persistent first-party cookies to store certain preferences, make it easier for you to use our applications, and support some in-house analytics.
 A cookie is a piece of text stored by your browser to help it remember your login information, site preferences, and more.
 You can adjust cookie retention settings in your own browser.
 To learn more about cookies, including how to view which cookies have been set and how to manage and delete them, please visit: [www.allaboutcookies.org](https://www.allaboutcookies.org).